Davenport police on scene of death investigation in NW part of town

+In a press release, police say they found a 39-year-old woman dead.
+They are not releasing her name.

-DAVENPORT, Iowa (KWQC) - The Davenport Police Department is conducting a death investigation at a home near W. 69th Street and Ridgeview Drive.
+ORIGINAL: The Davenport Police Department is conducting a death investigation at a home near W. 69th Street and Ridgeview Drive.

 According to police call logs, three officers were called to a home in the area around 10:30 Friday night.
 A neighbor told TV6 they heard fighting at a home in the area and called 911.
 The neighbor said when the woke up around 8:00 Saturday morning there were “several” police cars, including unmarked vehicles.
 The crime scene unit was still at the home as of 2:30 Saturday afternoon.